Bicentennial Capitol Mall State Park

-The park is modeled on the National Mall in Washington, D.C., and was first conceptualized in 1989 by former Governor Ned McWherter as part of the planning for the state of Tennessee's bicentennial commemoration.
-Groundbreaking occurred on June 27, 1994, and the park opened to the public on June 1, 1996, the 200th anniversary of Tennessee's statehood.
-In 2019, the Tennessee State Museum moved to the northwest corner of the park, followed in 2021, by the Tennessee State Library and Archives, which moved to the northeast corner of the park.
-The incorporation of these entities into the mall complex fulfilled design ideas that were first conceived during initial planning of the park.
+Beginning in the mid-20th century, several tall buildings were constructed around the capitol, and some people began advocating for preserving the view from the capitol to the north.
+A large office complex was initially planned for the site to accommodate the enlarged Tennessee government.
+Plans subsequently shifted to construct a linear park for the state of Tennessee's bicentennial commemoration, although initially this plan faced skepticism from state planners.
+The park was designed by Tuck Hinton Architects in 1992 and 1993, and required coordination with several state agencies.
+Groundbreaking occurred on June 27, 1994, and the park was dedicated on June 1, 1996, the 200th anniversary of Tennessee's statehood.
+Additional features planned for the park, including a carillon and a walkway recognizing donors, were initially delayed due to funding constraints, but were added in succeeding years.
+The park struggled with maintenance difficulties and underuse in its early years.
+Since then, it has been recognized as a cultural and historical landmark.
+In 2018, the Tennessee State Museum moved to the northwest corner of the park, followed in 2021 by the Tennessee State Library and Archives, which moved to the northeast corner of the park.
+The incorporation of these entities into the mall complex fulfilled design concepts that were first envisioned during the initial planning of the park.